-- 2 The baffle supports rest on support tabs. - 3 The bypass support and damper are difficult to remove and should only be removed if necessary.
-Remove the rear secondary air tube (see the following section for instructions).
-Slide the bypass support forward until the bypass rod can be disconnected from the bypass damper.
-Slide the damper forward and remove.
-The bypass support is removed by sliding it forward and rotating it downwards (the bypass holder fits very snug inside the firebox and is very heavy, making it difficult to remove).
-The bypass gasket rests on the side and rear air channels.
+- 2 The baffle supports rest on support tabs. - 3 The baffle plate is difficult to remove and should only be removed if necessary.
+Remove the rear secondary air tube.
+Slide the baffle plate forward and rotate it downwards (the baffle plate fits very snug inside the firebox and is very heavy, making it difficult to remove).
+The baffle plate gasket rests on the side and rear air channels.
 Try not to damage it when removing the bypass holder.